 Here are some of my favorite books on products, innovation, and management.
 These should be in every product professional’s library.

-Turn Ideas into Products introduces a nimble idea-to-market process with strong emphasis on personal experience with customers.
+Turn Ideas into Products by Steve Johnson introduces a nimble idea-to-market process with strong emphasis on personal experience with customers.
 From business planning to product launch, this approach for managing products empowers your product team to work smarter and collaborate better with colleagues and customers.

 Inspired: How To Create Products Customers Love by Marty Cagan is a good start for anyone planning to be a product manager.
 Cagan explains the challenges, the methods and approaches, and uses real-life examples to help drive his concepts.